 Cost of Commuting from the Suburbs

-Although there are many advantages of living to the suburbs, you will have a significant increase in your drive time every day.
+Although there are many advantages of living in the suburbs, you will have a significant increase in your drive time every day.
 While you gain space for your family, you are probably sacrificing convenience when commuting to work.
 You will be spending more time in your car, which translates to more money in transportation costs.
 This includes gas, tolls, parking, and monthly maintenance of your vehicle.
-If your spouse is also commuting to work daily, you can count of doubling these expenses.
+If your spouse is also commuting to work daily, you can count on doubling these expenses.
 Vehicles are an essential expense for any family choosing to move away from urban areas.

 Higher Shopping Prices

 Since there are fewer suppliers in the suburbs, prices are not as competitive as in the city.
 This means you will spend more each month on groceries and other necessities for your family.
 To find the best discounts on food and clothing, you will need to drive further distances or start searching for discounts and special deals.
 The good news is that many suburbs have discount shopping clubs to help your family balance the surprising costs of living in the suburbs.